Wilms' tumor: Epidemiology

 Wilms tumor is the most common malignant renal tumor in children.
 There are a number of rare genetic syndromes that have been linked to an increased risk of developing Wilms Tumor.
 Screening guidelines vary between countries; however health care professionals are recommending regular ultrasound screening for people with associated genetic syndromes.

 Wilms' tumor affects approximately one person per 10,000 worldwide before the age of 15 years.
 People of African descent may have slightly higher rates of Wilms' tumor.
 The peak age of Wilms' tumor is 3 to 4 years and most cases occur before the age of 10 years.
 A genetic predisposition to Wilms' tumor in individuals with aniridia has been established, due to deletions in the p13 band on chromosome 11.

 History

-Dr. Sidney Farber, founder of Dana–Farber Cancer Institute, and his colleagues achieved the first remissions in Wilms' tumor in the 1950s.
+Sidney Farber, founder of Dana–Farber Cancer Institute, and his colleagues achieved the first remissions in Wilms' tumor in the 1950s.
 By employing the antibiotic actinomycin D in addition to surgery and radiation therapy, they boosted cure rates from 40 to 89 percent.

-The use of computed tomography scan for the diagnosis of Wilms' tumor began in the early 1970s, thanks to the intuition of Dr. Mario Costici, an Italian physician.
-He discovered that in the direct radiograms and in the urographic images, you can identify determining elements for a differential diagnosis with the Wilms' tumor.
+The use of computed tomography scan for the diagnosis of Wilms' tumor began in the early 1970s, thanks to the intuition of Mario Costici, an Italian physician.
+He discovered that in the direct radiograms and in the urographic images, determining elements for a differential diagnosis with the Wilms' tumor can be identified.
 This possibility was a premise for starting a treatment.